-In terms of property prices worldwide, with the exception of New York City, most major cities in America are less expensive than many notoriously expensive major cities in Europe, such as London, Paris, and Zurich.
-Meaning that for most of the United States, purchasing a luxury home would be more affordable than doing so in Europe.
-Across the world, an increasingly large share of luxury homes is being purchased using traditional financing methods rather than cash purchases, suggesting that high-end homes are attracting more domestic buyers, who are less likely to buy in cash than foreign buyers, or that competition among buyers has increased, as sellers usually prefer cash for its simplicity and expediency.
+In terms of property prices worldwide, with the exception of New York City and Los Angeles, most major cities in America are less expensive than many notoriously expensive major cities in Europe and Asia, such as Hong Kong, Singapore, Paris and London.
+Meaning that for most of the United States, purchasing a luxury home would be more affordable than doing so in Europe or Asia.

 There is a significant disparity between the costs of a luxury home or apartment across different regions and cities in the United States.
 While the average rent in a high-end apartment in Manhattan was around 4,400 U.S. dollars per month in 2018, a luxury apartment in Detroit, Michigan can be rented for as low as 1,650 dollars a month.
 In places like Silicon Valley, where there has been a significant amount of economic growth in the past decade, the share of homes valued at one million U.S. dollars or more has tripled or quadrupled.
 In 2012, only about 20 percent of homes in San Francisco, California were valued at a million dollars or more, a figure that grew to 66 percent in 2017.